komille/CS_325_Project_1/README.md

+Downloads

-1.Download Ollama for windows at Ollama.com/downloads/windows
+    (1) Ollama for windows at Ollama.com/downloads/windows

-    1.Open OllamaSetup.exe
+    (2) Open OllamaSetup.exe

-    1.Follow instructions on OllamaSetup.exe and install Ollama
+    (3) Follow instructions on OllamaSetup.exe and install Ollama

+    (4) Run the following command in vs terminal
+        1.pip install ollama

-1.Running the code
+Running the code

-    1.Command prompt terminal \n
+    (1) Command prompt terminal

         1.ollama serve (if not already run)

-        1.ollama run phi3 (if not already run)
+        2.ollama run phi3 (if not already run)

-    1.VS code
+    (2) VS code

         1.Run phi3.py

-        1.Responses will appear in separate line in Output.txt
+        2.Responses will appear in separate lines in Output.txt